remotesynth/certifiedfreshevents/content/speakers.md

 draft: false
 ---

-We have been fortunate enough to have some of the world's best speakers speak at our events.
+We have been fortunate enough to have some of the world's best speakers speak - either online or in-person.
 This isn't just a boast - check them out!

 {{< speakers >}}